aloo-26/SocMed/README.md

 </p>

 <h3 align="center">Launch faster with a Modern and Free community platform.</h3>
-<p align="center">Within minutes, Orca gives you all the core features for building a community app, <br /> which is beautifully designed, easy to use, and ready to scale.</p>
+<p align="center">Within minutes, SocMed gives you all the core features for building a community app, <br /> which is beautifully designed, easy to use, and ready to scale.</p>

 <p align="center">
   <a href="https://www.npmjs.com/package/create-orca-app">